Council tax enforcement

 We will send a second reminder notice if you miss an instalment for the second time in a financial year period, requesting full payment of the missed instalment within 7 days.
 If you only pay part of the outstanding amount we will not stop further recovery action and you will receive a final notice.

 We will send a final notice if you miss an instalment for the third time in a financial year period, or you fail to pay the outstanding amount on a reminder notice or a second reminder notice.
 At this stage you have lost your right to pay by instalments without the Council applying for a Liability Order.

 If court action is required each accountable person on your account will receive a summons at least 14 days before the oourt hearing.
 The cost of a summons is currently £65.

-- Pay the full the amount and the costs on the summons before the court hearing, no further action will be taken and proceedings will be withdrawn,
+If you pay the full the amount and the costs on the summons before the court hearing, no further action will be taken and proceedings will be withdrawn,

-- Cannot pay the full amount immediately, you can contact us to arrange payment on the basis that the application for a Liability Order and additional costs will still carry on.
+If you cannot pay the full amount immediately, you can contact us to arrange payment on the basis that the application for a Liability Order and additional costs will still carry on.
 In these cases we will not take any further action if you continue to pay.

 Attachment of earnings and benefits

 If you are working, we can instruct your employer to deduct the debt from your net earnings.
 The amount we are able to deduct is set by legislation.

 If you are claiming any of the following we can apply to the Department for Work and Pensions to deduct the debt from your benefits:

 - Pension Credits